the-technat/core/README.md

 I signed-up on [Terraform cloud](https://app.terraform.io/session) and created an organization for my Github user with one default project and workspace in it named like this repository.
 I installed the Terraform Cloud Github App into my account so that VCS-driven workflows can act on my behalf.

-Everything in that workspace has been created/configured manually.
+Everything in that workspace and this repo has been created/configured manually.

 ## Tailscale

+Token is an OAuth client generated manually and added to the workspace variables.

 Signed-up using Github, some settings can only be defined in the UI.
 Configures basic settings and ACL's.

 ## DNS

+Token is an API token generated manually and added to the workspace variables.

 My DNS provider is Hetzner DNS.
 There are some zones and records defined in this repo.

+## Github

+Token is a GH PAT with sufficient permissions and no expiration, added to the workspace variables.

+Manages my Github repos and stuff in them.